What is "The" Inca Trail?

 Things to know about the Inca Trail hikes and what to be prepared for:

 - Wide Variations in Cost.
 All operators have the same fixed costs including permits, entry tickets, buses and trains.
-Variations in rates for hikes are due to wages for porters and guides, size of groups, and taxes.
-We only use experienced guides, we pay living wages, all our groups are small or private, and we will never ask you to pay for any portion of your trip in cash.
+Variations in rates for hikes are due to the number of porters provided, the wages for porters and guides, size of groups, and taxes.
+We only use experienced guides, we always hire 2 porters per hiker and pay living wages, all our groups are small or private, and we will never ask you to pay for any portion of your trip in cash.
 We accept all credit cards and we pay 100% federal and local taxes as specified by law.

 - Misjudgement of the difficulty.
 The trail is not a technical hike.
 Although the terrain has steep switchbacks, uneven stone steps, not to mention paths of rough cobbles, even inexperienced hikers can negotiate the trail.
 Keep in mind that when combined with altitude, the rough terrain and lack of oxygen can lead to slow progress.